 How is an attachment added to an electronic claim?

-Both the electronically submitted 837P or 837I ANSI ASC X12N v.5010A1 claim and the paper attachment must contain the ACN to allow the parts of the claim to be synced for processing.
+Both the electronically submitted 837P and 837I ANSI ASC X12N v.5010A1 claim and the paper attachment must contain the ACN to allow the parts of the claim to be synced for processing.

 I currently have a submitter who processes my electronic CHDP claims.
-What changes do they need to make?
+What would they have to do to submit my CHDP electronic claims?

 The submitter must be approved to submit the CMS-1500 or UB-04 claims electronically.
 Instructions are available on the Medi-Cal website or by calling the Telephone Service Center (TSC) at 1-800-541-5555.

-How do CHDP providers bill a partial screening service for services provided on or after the transition?
+How do CHDP providers bill a partial screening service?

-Providers use the appropriate procedure codes with specific modifiers according to Medi-Cal billing instructions when billing for partial screening services.
+Providers use the appropriate procedure codes with specified modifiers according to Medi-Cal billing instructions when billing for partial screening services.
+Refer to the Preventive Services section in the Medi-Cal provider manual.

 Is rate information available online?